philippmao/iSDX/README.md

 ## Usage
 Run the different setups provided in the examples directory.
 Check out the [`test-ms`](https://github.com/sdn-ixp/iSDX/tree/master/examples/test-ms) example for a simple case with three IXP participants.
-Or, look at the [`test`](https://github.com/sdn-ixp/iSDX/tree/master/test) directory to experiment with the testing framework.

 ## Directory Structure